Alice H. Parker: Invention

-At the time, central gas heating had yet to be developed, so people relied on burning coal or wood as their main source of heating.
-While furnaces and the concept of central heating have been around since the Roman Empire, the science hardly advanced in the years that followed, and the heating methods utilized by the end of the nineteenth century were still relatively primitive in nature.
+At the time, gas central heating had yet to be developed, so people relied on burning coal or wood as their main source of heating.

-Parker felt that the fireplace alone was not enough to keep her and her home warm during the cold Jersey winter, and went on to design the first gas furnace that was powered by natural gas and the first heating system to contain individually controlled air ducts that distributed heat evenly throughout the building.
-In more technical terms, Parker's heating system used independently controlled burner units that drew in cold air and conveyed the heat through a heat exchanger.
+Parker felt that the fireplace was not enough to keep her and her home warm during the cold New Jersey winter, and designed the first gas furnace that was powered by natural gas and the first heating system to contain individually controlled air ducts that distributed heat evenly throughout the building.
+Parker's heating system used independently controlled burner units that drew in cold air and conveyed the heat through a heat exchanger.
 This air was then fed into individual ducts to control the amount of heat in different areas.
-What made her invention particularly unique, was that it was a form of "zone heating" where temperature can be moderated in different parts of a building.
+What made her invention unique, was that it was a form of "zone heating" where temperature can be moderated in different parts of a building.

-Although the invention had massive positive impacts, it also came with a few downsides.
-Her design posed a few health and safety risks as it made certain appliances like the oven more flammable and unsafe to touch.
+The design poses health and safety risks as it made certain appliances like the oven more flammable and unsafe to touch.
 The regulation of the heat flow also posed a few security risks.
-On the other hand, Parkers invention also decreased the risk of house or building fires that heating units posed by eliminating the need to leave a burning fireplace on throughout the night.
+Parker's invention also decreased the risk of house or building fires by eliminating the need to leave a burning fireplace on overnight.
 With her idea for a furnace used with modifications to eliminate safety concerns, it inspired and led the way to features such as thermostats, zone heating and forced air furnaces, which are common features of modern central heating.
-Additionally, by using natural gas, it heated homes much more efficiently than wood or coal counterparts (which were more time consuming and expensive).
+By using natural gas, it heated homes more efficiently than wood or coal counterparts (which were more time consuming and expensive).
 Parker's invention was further improved in 1935 by scientists who created forced convection wall heaters that use a coal furnace, electric fan, and ductwork throughout a home.
 Nowadays, homes utilize thermostats and forced air furnaces which can be attributed to Parker's design and invention of the central heating furnace.
-Her filing of the patent precedes both the Civil Rights Movement and the Women's Liberation Movement, which made her accomplishments especially impressive, as it removed many barriers for black women of her generation.
+Parker’s invention added to the evolution of future Heating, ventilation, and air conditioning (HVAC) models.
+Other inventors prior to Parker invented furnaces, but she improved their designs.